 Polycystic Kidney Disease (PKD) Center of Excellence

 The UCSF Polycystic Kidney Disease (PKD) Center of Excellence is dedicated to providing comprehensive, cutting-edge care to patients with polycystic kidney disease, or PKD.
-PKD is the fourth leading cause of kidney failure, and more than half of all people with PKD will develop kidney failure by the age of 50.
+PKD is the fourth leading cause of kidney failure, and more than half of people with PKD will develop kidney failure by the age of 50.

 Because PKD can affect many organ systems in addition to the kidneys, our center is experienced in navigating all medical conditions related to PKD.
 Our team includes experts from many different specialties – including nephrology, hepatology, cardiology, radiology, reproductive endocrinology and infertility, and maternal-fetal medicine – as well as a dedicated dietitian and genetic counselor.
 Our patients benefit from the most up-to-date diagnostic and treatment options, including advanced imaging technologies to monitor progression of the disease.